chenx/Event_Scheduler/README.md

 # Python_Django_demo3

 A Django project to demo the creation of models and APIs for an event scheduler.
-It's also extended to demo other features, such as creation and consumption of RESTful end points, and creation of AI agents/workflows.
+It's also extended to demo other features, such as creation and consumption of RESTful APIs, and creation of AI agents.

 Use Django REST Framework (DRF) to provide API end points.

 User needs to log in to access personal homepage and API end points.

-The schema design includes a new field “phone” in the User table, so we need a customized User model.
-To create a customized User model, one can use either `AbstractUser` or `AbstractBaseUser`.
-As a comparison, `AbstractUser` includes all the default Django user fields and is best for minor customizations, while `AbstractBaseUser` is a minimal base class for when you need to redefine the entire user model from scratch.
-In this case, `AbstractUser` is used.

 Environment:
 - Python 3.13.1